VOLTTRON/volttron/docs/source/specifications/Weather_Service_Spec.rst

 Description
 ***********

-The weather service agent will provide  API to access current weather data, historical data and weather forecast data.
+The weather service agent provides  API to access current weather data, historical data and weather forecast data.
 There are several weather data providers, some paid and some free.
 Weather data providers differs from one and other